Trade hopes support China, sterling totters on Brexit woes

 However, uncertainties over how much further the Fed can tighten have turned bullish dollar bets sour lately.

 In commodities, oil prices were nursing steep losses from the previous session.
+[O/R]

 U.S. crude futures were last up 10 cents at $51.10 per barrel.
 Brent added 8 cents to $60.05.